leandronsp/chespirito/README.md

 end
 ```

-4. Run the app using Adelnor (or you can choose other web server like Puma, Unicorn, etc):
+4. Run the app using Adelnor (or you can choose another web server like Puma, Unicorn, etc):

 ```ruby
 Adelnor::Server.run MyApp.application, 3000